Where to stay in Great Barrier Reef

 You do not see in the streets as many tourists as in Cairns and in this respect, you can feel more part of a local community.

 I find that Townsville also offers better quality restaurants and bars when compared to Cairns.
-Probably because they cater for local and recurring customers, so they really need to be good.
+Probably because they cater to local and recurring customers, so they really need to be good.

 Why go to Townsville?

 I can also suggest to rent a car in Townsville and drive up to Port Douglas for an adventure of the lifetime.
 You can read part of it in this post.